Lounwb/PTNAA/README.md

-# PTNAA
+# PTNAA: Neuron-based Attribution Attack with Path Tuning
-Official Tensorflow implementation for "Improving the Transferability of Adversarial Examples with Path Tuning"
+This repository contains the code for the paper: Improving the Transferability of Adversarial Examples with Path Tuning.
+The paper and code will be released soon.